Canadian Grand Prix signs Formula One contract extension through 2035 | TSN

 MONTREAL - The Canadian Grand Prix is staying on the Formula One calendar until at least 2035.

-Octane Racing Group — the Canadian GP promoter — and several government officials announced a four-year contract extension on Tuesday.
+Octane Racing Group — the Canadian GP promoter, which is owned by Bell — and various government officials announced a four-year contract extension with F1 on Tuesday.

-The race was previously under contract through 2031.
-An agreement signed until 2029 was extended two years after the COVID-19 pandemic shut down the 2020 and 2021 editions.
+The previous deal ran through 2031.
+F1 extended an agreement signed through 2029 for two years after the COVID-19 pandemic shut down the 2020 and 2021 editions.

+“The Grand Prix is part of the summer events in Montreal,” Mayor Valerie Plante said.
+“It actually starts the tourist season, the festival season as well, so to know that for the next 10 years it is secured, it is fantastic news.”

-Octane Racing Group president and CEO Jean-Philippe Paradis joined Montreal Mayor Valerie Plante, Quebec tourism minister Caroline Proulx and federal MP Carlos Leitão in a news conference on Île Notre-Dame on Tuesday.
+Plante joined Octane Racing Group president and CEO Jean-Philippe Paradis, Quebec Tourism Minister Caroline Proulx and federal MP Carlos Leitão in a news conference on Île Notre-Dame — the site of the track — on Tuesday morning.

+Tourisme Montreal president and CEO Yves Lalumière and Société du parc Jean-Drapeau executive director Véronique Doucet were also on hand for the announcement.

+The officials pledged $117 million over four years as part of the contract with F1 owners Liberty Media.

+Lalumière said Tourisme Montreal projects nearly $1 billion in tourist spending over the extension's four years, adjusted for inflation.
+Plante later said this past race weekend alone brought in about $100 million in economic returns, though official numbers have not yet been released.

+Lalumière said the city’s hotels were 90 per cent full last weekend, and that 55 per cent of Grand Prix attendees came from outside Montreal.

-The extension arrives after a successful Grand Prix last weekend, an important step for organizers after last year’s fiasco sparked some speculation about whether Montreal would stay on the F1 calendar.
+The extension landed after a well-received Grand Prix weekend, a much-needed win for organizers after last year’s fiasco sparked speculation about whether Montreal would stay on the F1 calendar.

 Congestion, flooding and ill-timed downtown patio inspections disrupted the 2024 edition and damaged the race’s reputation.